devzendo/transputer-macro-assembler/README.md

   * Added more examples of convergence offset calculation.
   * Bugfix: Fix offset generation/start addresses when iterating through convergence.
 Ensure all parts of the model are updated with offset/start location/size information, as storage is adjusted.
+  * Add the system include directory (e.g. on macOS, /opt/parachute/include/tmasm) to the list of include paths.
+  * Add the -s  (--showIncludePaths) command line option to show all the include paths that have been given, including the system include directory.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not